Kapendev/parin/TOUR.md

 Fault saveText(IStr path, IStr text);
 ```

 They use the assets path unless the input starts with `/` or `\`, or `isUsingAssetsPath` is false.
+Path separators are also normalized to the platform's native format.
 Additionally, resources are separated into two groups.
 Managed and temporary.

 ### Managed Resources

-Managed resources are managed by the engine, meaning they get updated every frame when necessary (e.g. sounds) and can be safely shared throughout the code.
+Managed resources (`TextureId`, `FontId`, `SoundId`, `ViewportId`) are managed by the engine, meaning they get updated every frame when necessary (e.g. sounds) and can be safely shared throughout the code.
 These resources use something known as [generational indices](https://lucassardois.medium.com/generational-indices-guide-8e3c5f7fd594).

 ### Temporary Resources